-Just a coffee or a deal that should support Italy’s far-right Lega party and allow Putin to further destabilize the EU?
-This is the question Italian deputy Prime Minister Matteo Salvini may have to answer soon.
+Just a coffee, or a deal that will support Italy’s far-right Lega party and allow Putin to further destabilize the EU?
+Italian deputy Prime Minister Matteo Salvini may have to answer this question soon.

 Salvini’s close aide Gianluca Savoini, as BuzzFeed News reported on Wednesday, was “caught on tape at the Metropol Hotel in Moscow last October discussing the terms of a possible oil deal with five other men - three Russians and two Italians - that would have seen Lega covertly receive around US$65 million over the course of a year”.

-Although the Italian journalists revealed the affair in February this year, alleging that the group negotiated a complicated plan to secretly finance Salvini’s party with Russian money ahead of the European elections in May this year, Salvini has been denying the allegations.
+Although the Italian journalists revealed the affair in February this year, alleging that the group negotiated a complicated plan to secretly finance Salvini’s party with Russian money ahead of the European elections in May this year, Salvini has repeatedly denied the allegations.

 Prosecutors Fabio De Pasquale, Gaetano Ruta and Sergio Spadaro, according to judicial sources, have announced possible charges of international corruption in the case.

 Two former Prime Ministers of Italy - Matteo Renzi and Paolo Gentiloni - also said Salvini will have to answer some questions as soon as possible.

 Renzi commented on his twitter that it would be crazy to use Russian oil to finance the Lega party and stressed that “Salvini must clarify that immediately.”

 Italian opposition center-left Democratic Party has also demanded that Salvini address the allegations before the Parliament, reminding him that Italian laws ban political parties from taking donations from foreign entities.